vgari001/template-lab-01-intro-to-sct/README.md

 You may be asked to exchange keys with the server (which you should allow).
 Next, you will be prompted for your password.
 You should note that when typing your password, no characters will be displayed even though you are still typing (this is a security measure).

+> Note: You are not required to develop on the `hammer` server for this course, and are encouraged to use your own development environment.
+However, you will need to validate that your code will run correctly on the `hammer` server as we cannot account for differences in everyone's individual development environments.
+You are required to host your code on GitHub.

 ## The Linux File System

 The Linux file system is similar to most other file systems.
 It is helpful to envision a file system like a tree.
 You have a root directory (node), denoted simply by `/` in Linux and Mac and typically `C:\` in windows, which has many children that are directories that all live in the root directory.
 Each of those directories can then hold other directores, which can hold other directories, etc. with as many levels as the user would like.